-The United States Park Police is an entity of the National Park Service (NPS), with the responsibility to provide law enforcement services to designated areas within the National Park Service, and other areas as requested.
-United States Park Police prevent and detect criminal activity as well as to conduct investigations and apprehend those individuals suspected of committing offenses against Federal, State, and local laws.
-The United States Park Police is comprised of three contingents--the Services Division, the Homeland Security Division, and the Field Operations Division.
+The United States Park Police (USPP) is an entity of the NPS with the responsibility to provide law enforcement services to designated areas within the NPS, and other areas as requested.
+USPP prevent and detect criminal activity as well as conduct investigations and apprehend those individuals suspected of committing offenses against Federal, State, and local laws.
+The USPP is comprised of the Services Division, Homeland Security Division, and Field Operations Division.

 The United States Park Police (USPP) (the Force) has been on duty protecting Federal Parks for more than 200 years since it was created in 1791 by the first president, George Washington.
 The oldest federal uniformed police force, the USPP is a unit of the Department of the Interior(DOI)/National Park Service (NPS) with jurisdiction in all NPS areas and certain other Federal and State lands and serves as the National Park Service urban park interface between society and our nation’s most cherished symbols of democracy.